benie-joy-possi/assignments/lpic/101/1-practice-test/submissions/Joy-exercise.md

 - list all partition tables of the new disk *fdisk -l /dev/sdx*
 - open /dev/sdb *fdisk /dev/sdx*
 - use the **n** option to create a new partition
-- formart it with an ext4 filesystem *mkfs.ext4 /dev/sdx*
+- formart it with an ext4 filesystem *mkfs.ext4 /dev/sdx1*
+- mount it in a new directory *mkdir new_directory
+- mount /dev/sdx1 /new_directory*

 18-
 What is the purpose of the /etc/fstab file?
 Provide an example entry for mounting a filesystem.